7-things-youll-wish-you-knew-before-implementing-BIMI

 2. Check that your trademarked logo doesn’t include extra text

-Some businesses will trademark their logo and include the company name within this (either above or below the icon and not as part of the design itself).
+Some businesses will trademark their logo and include the company name within this (either above or below the icon and not as part of the design itself) or have text as part of their logo as standard.
 This means that the logo can’t be used without this additional text, and this can cause problems when implementing BIMI.
-To be able to use your logo effectively with BIMI, make sure that you have a trademarked version of your logo which excludes any additional text (i.e. company name above or below it).
+To be able to use your logo effectively with BIMI, make sure that you have a version of your logo which excludes any additional text (i.e. company name above or below it) as the BIMI logo must match the trademark exactly.
+However, in October 2024 Google announced support for the CMC (Common Mark Certificate), which no longer requires a trademark, but does require a history of prior use in a website for at least a year.

 3. Ensure your logo is the right size, and any text will be readable when scaled down